 ENTRIES MUST BE MOUNTED or in a frame.
 Paintings done on canvas do not need to be framed or mounted. .
 Please date and place your name on your art piece in the bottom right corner or on back of artwork.
 No Paint-by-Number.
 All entries need to be original artwork.
-Attach a 3x5" card to all exhibits explaining why you chose to do
+Attach a 3x5" card to all exhibits explaining (1) Techniques used, (2) Why you chose this project, and (3) Explain how you made it. (see beginning of department description)